Frequently Asked Questions (FAQ)

 Use our sound propagation calculator or our sound modelling tool to calculate these values for yourself.

-What is ISO 9613?
+What is ISO9613?

 Our sound propagation calculator and our sound modelling tool calculates sound levels using the methods set out in this document.